wk275/qbtools-V3/README.md

 Instead of installing the environment from a tar file with precustomized softwares, Qbtools V3 is a collection of 3 docker images.
 Together they deliver an environment for integrating QBUS with Homeassistant, Influxdb & Grafana, http devices and mqtt devices.

+In qbtools-V2 it was difficult to upgrade due to the possible mix of qbtools and user code.
+For this reason is qbtools-v3 nodered instance no longer exposed.
+You need to setup a second nodered server with your own automation scripts and other interfaces.
+So qbtool's code and your code is clearly separated.

 ![](https://img.shields.io/badge/release-v3.0-blue)
 ![](https://img.shields.io/badge/arch-arm64-yellow)
 ![](https://img.shields.io/badge/-armv7-yellow)